 Crowd steadily growing in Union Square for anti-Trump protest pic.twitter.com/7rXszdurrm

 - Steven D'Souza (@cbcsteve) November 12, 2016

 A packed anti-Trump protest in #unionsquare #nbc4ny pic.twitter.com/ByVzRLgW8F

 - Checkey Beckford (@Checkey4NY) November 12, 2016

-Sonja Spray, 29, who heard about the protest on Facebook, said she has signed an online petition urging the electoral college to honor the popular vote and elect Clinton.
+Sonja Spray, 29, who heard about the protest on Facebook, said she has signed an online petition urging the Electoral College to honor the popular vote and elect Clinton.
 "Women aren't playthings.
 Journalists aren't pawns.
 People of color are not commodities.
-Marriage equality is not up for debate," Spray said.
+Marriage equality is not up for debate," said Spray.